Posted in Mom Talk

 There are three ways you can handle unwanted advise:

 Back in the day, we didn’t know how bad smoking cigarettes can be.
 Now, you don’t see any commercials promoting cigarettes or tobacco.
-Still to this day, people still smoke cigarettes.
+If you do, its very rare to see an add for cigarettes.
+No matter how much people hate it, there are people who still smoke today and I don’t think it will go away anytime soon.

 As a mother, who had a child with a heart condition, it’s even more fatal.
 I’m one of those moms that will not go into a house or car if it smells like cigarette smoke.
 I was never around it and I want my kids to not be around it.